danbev/learning-v8/README.md

 ### Objects
 All objects extend the abstract class Object (src/objects.h).

-#### HeapObject
-Is the superclass for all heap allocated objects.
-This class contains a Map pointer which can be accessed using map()

 ### Oddball
 This class extends HeapObject and  describes `null`, `undefined`, `true`, and `false` objects.